Your first SCAYLE Add-On

 Applications should be wrapped as a single-spa application.
 In other words, it is an object containing three methods:

-Each Add-on should have a unique URL.
-In the case that the app URL of multiple add ons is the same, opening one of the add ons results in loading all of them.
-This can cause undesirable behaviour such as the sidebar loading multiple times.
+Each Add-on should have a unique identifier, used as part of the URL.
+In case the app URL of multiple Add-ons is the same, opening one of the Add-ons results in loading all of them.
+This can cause undesirable behavior such as the sidebar loading multiple times.

 export default manifestRegistration;